-xxxvi By showing only the response rate and refusal rate, this figure shows a limited set of the outcomes possible.
-The full set of dispositions includes outcomes such as ineligible respondent (e.g., not owner or top-manager), ineligible company or suspended interview.
-The response rate and refusal rate calculations are not inclusive of the complete set of outcomes and therefore do not add to 100%.
-Please see AAPOR Response Rate 3 methodology for more details.
+xli By showing only the response rate and refusal rate, the table shows a limited set of the outcomes possible.
+The full set of dispositions includes outcomes such as ineligible respondent (e.g. not owner or top-manager), ineligible company or suspended interview.
+The response rate and refusal rate calculations are not inclusive of the complete set of outcomes and therefore do not add to 100 percent.

+xlii Calculated using AAPOR Response Rate 3 methodology.